vicsanity623/PyOB/README.md

 </div>

+## ‼️ NOTICE!
+This README.md and all Docs are written and edited by CodeOwners and Maintainers, PYOB does not view or makes self edits on these files.
+If you find any errors/typos or outdated information in this README.md or DOCUMENTATION.md then please submit an issues for it and someone will review and fix any discrepancies.
+There is currently only one person maintaining this repo and actively developing it so I have taken some time away from these docs and will update them soon. thanks for your understanding.

 ## 🧠 What is PyOB?

 PYOB is NOT a personal AI CHAT assistant.
 PyOB is an **autonomous code review and feature engineering system** that continuously analyzes, patches, and evolves your codebase through a multi-stage verification pipeline.
 Unlike "black-box" coding assistants that rewrite entire files, PyOB operates with **surgical XML-based edits**, a **persistent symbolic dependency ledger**, and **human-in-the-loop checkpoints** — ensuring your project is never left in a broken state.
 It never waits for you to send a message before it acts, it **already knows its purpose and goals**.